Azure/azure-powershell/documentation/migration-guides/Az.1.0.0-migration-guide.md

   - Set-AzureRmApiManagementHostnames
   - Update-AzureRmApiManagementDeployment
   - Import-AzureRmApiManagementHostnameCertificate
-  - Use **Set-AzApiManagement** cmdlet to set these properites instead
+  - Use **Set-AzApiManagement** cmdlet to set these properties instead
 - Following properties were removed
   - Removed property `PortalHostnameConfiguration`, `ProxyHostnameConfiguration`, `ManagementHostnameConfiguration` and `ScmHostnameConfiguration` of type `PsApiManagementHostnameConfiguration` from `PsApiManagementContext`.
 Instead use `PortalCustomHostnameConfiguration`, `ProxyCustomHostnameConfiguration`, `ManagementCustomHostnameConfiguration` and `ScmCustomHostnameConfiguration` of type `PsApiManagementCustomHostNameConfiguration`.
   - Removed property `StaticIPs` from PsApiManagementContext.
 The property has been split into `PublicIPAddresses` and `PrivateIPAddresses`.